 For example, if the index (subject to the FIA’s caps, participation rates, or spreads) increased by 4%, the lifetime income payment generated by the income rider would increase by 4%.

 Today, many annuity companies offer product designs that offer the potential for increasing income.
-These features take many shapes, so attention must be given to fully understand a particular product’s specifics.
+These features take many shapes, so attention must be entirely given to understanding a particular product’s specifics.
 They also may be offered either built-in or for an additional cost.

 How to Take Pressure Off Inflation In Retirement

-As clients prepare for retirement, there are many considerations and risks.
+As Americans prepare for retirement, there are many considerations and risks.
 Inflation rate risk is one of these considerations that should be addressed when building a retirement income strategy.

-When coupled with longevity risk, potential increasing inflation in retirement may quickly become a bigger and bigger risk.
+When coupled with longevity risk, potentially increasing retirement inflation may quickly become a bigger and more significant risk.

 There are many ways to approach this rising risk.

-While everyone’s situation is different, when appropriate, a three-pronged approach of Social Security, an investment portfolio, and an FIA with an increasing income rider can help provide the client with the flexibility and funding to live the retirement you helped them prepare for.
+While everyone’s situation is different, when appropriate, a three-pronged approach of Social Security, an investment portfolio, and an FIA with an increasing income rider can help provide you with the flexibility and funding to live the retirement you helped them prepare for.